mango-gesture/mango-gesture/README.md

 ## Design and Functionality
 To detect gestures, we wait for the camera to detect a hand via the compression ratio of the scene.
 We then have the camera take two images with a short delay between them.
 A vision model predicts a gesture class based on these temporally ordered images, and we return the prediction.
 ### Camera
+An [ArduCAM Mini](https://www.arducam.com/product/arducam-2mp-spi-camera-b0067-arduino/), a 2 MP camera designed to work with the Arduino was used.
+The ArduCAM utilizes an Omnivision CMOS Image Sensor [OV2640](https://www.uctronics.com/download/cam_module/OV2640DS.pdf).
-Check out arducam/README.md for details on the ArduCAM.
+Check out arducam/README.md for details about the ArduCAM.

 ### Vision Model and Training
 Jax is a scientific computing and autodifferentiation framework that simplifies parallelization and just-in-time compiling.
 We use an mlp for our vision model and train it using Jax. mlp code (```inference/mlp.py```) is thus pretty simple; the user only has to specify the number and sizes of hidden layers as well as the input and output dimensions.